gustavobastian/ClimaApp/Readme.md

 # Simple weather app

+## General description

+A simple weather app, that uses the

 ## Icon and Splash Screen

 Provide icon and splash screen source images using this folder/filename structure: